Signing up: Create your first Bing Ads account

 When you go to Bing Ads sign up, you'll see two options:

 Use an existing email address.
-We recommend that you use your existing business email address.
+We recommend that you use an existing work, school, or personal email address (such as one from Outlook, Gmail, or Yahoo).

-- If this is an email address that you already use to sign in to other Microsoft products, then you’ll sign in to Bing Ads using this email address.
+- If this is an email address that you already use to sign in to other Microsoft products, then you’ll sign in to Bing Ads using that existing email address.

-- If you've never used this email address to sign in to a Microsoft product, then you'll go to Microsoft account and sign up for a new account using this email address.
+- If you've never used this email address to sign in to a Microsoft product, then you'll go to Microsoft account and sign up for a new account using that email address.

 Create a new email address.
 We recommend creating a new email address if you don't have an existing email address that you want to use.
 If you need to create a new email address, we'll take you to the Microsoft account sign-up page where you will choose to get a new email address .
 Once you've done that, we'll bring you back to finish creating your Bing Ads account.